Beka I Jaqeli

 Beka I Jaqeli (ბექა I ჯაყელი) (c.
-1240 – 1306) was a Georgian prince who ruled over (mtavari) of Samtskhe (1285–1306).
+1242 – 1308), of the House of Jaqeli, was a Georgian prince who ruled over (mtavari) the southern Georgian province of Samtskhe from 1285 to 1308.

 Biography

 His principality included Samtskhe, Adjara, Shavsheti, Klarjeti, Lazia (Chaneti), Tao, Kola, Artaani and most of Javakheti.
 His realm stretched from Tashiskari (modern Khashuri District) to Karnu-kalaki (now Erzurum) and the Black Sea.
 During his reign, Samtskhe-Saatabago existed as a politically independent entity from the Georgian Kingdom.

-Beka was a vassal of the Ilkhanate, paid regular tributes and participated in their campaigns.
+Following the Mongol invasions of Georgia, the Jaqeli became vassals of the Ilkhanate, and Beka paid regular tributes to them.
+Paintings of the House of Jaqeli during the period show them wearing clothes decorated with the cloud collars made of pearl embroidery, a design of Mongol Ilkhanate origin.

 Despite being independent, Samtskhe still maintained some kind of relations with Georgia and Beka himself was given a title of Mandaturukhutsesi (the elder - first in rank - Mandator) by Georgian king.

 At the time of Beka's rule, the Turks became more active the Southwest borders, from the Sultanate of Rum.
 After a series of invasions, he managed to fend off the attacks.

 Beka was a supporter of maintaining Georgian political influence over the Empire of Trebizond.
 For this cause, he married off his daughter Jiajak to the Trapezuntine Emperor Alexios II.
 Another daughter of Beka, - Natela, became the consort of Demetrius II of Georgia and bore him a son and the successor to the throne.
 After the execution of his father Demetrius by Mongols, future king George V was raised by his grandfather at his court.

+Family

+Beka I Jaqeli was married to Vakhakhi.
+The children of Beka were: